json5/json5/README.md

-This JavaScript library is a reference implementation for JSON5 parsing and serialization, and is directly used in many of the popular projects mentioned above (where e.g. extreme performance isn't necessary for config file use cases), but others have created [many other libraries](https://github.com/json5/json5/wiki/In-the-Wild) across many other platforms.
+This JavaScript library is a reference implementation for JSON5 parsing and serialization, and is directly used in many of the popular projects mentioned above (where e.g. extreme performance isn't necessary), but others have created [many other libraries](https://github.com/json5/json5/wiki/In-the-Wild) across many other platforms.